lucasb-bueno/voice-chat-ai-android/README.md

    ```

 3. **Run the app** from Android Studio (Device/Emulator with microphone access).
 When prompted, grant the microphone permission to enable audio recording.
+   **If using Emulator, remember to grant access to microphone through Extend Controls -> Microphone -> Enable "Virtual Microphone uses host audio input"**

 ## Feature overview